 How do I apply for the Child Welfare Partnership?

-Applicants must apply for the program by completing the "Culturally Responsive due date was February 6, 2025 and it was extended to March 13, 2025.
+Applicants must apply for the program by completing the "Culturally Responsive Child Welfare Education Program downloadable application."
+The application due date is mid-February.
 We generally conduct interviews for the Partnership Program sometime in April or May.